Trapped Between Two Rocks at the End of the World

 Rachel stands in the kitchen, alone, and exhales.
 “Sorry,” Rachel replies at a normal volume.
 “I thought I heard something.”

-She paces the perimeter of the room as she listens to Margo.
+Tenderly, she steps into the kitchen, the electric pain slowing her movements.
 “Ouch” she blurts, tripping over something on the floor.
 A plastic clattering sound follows.

 “Pervert’s bowl?”
 She mumbles.
 I thought I left it on the counter.